nvsnkv/flow2/readme.md

 __Flow__ works best together with file editors, but they are optional.
 Apps can always record output to file or print it to STDOUT so you can examine the results of the command without any editor.

+## Installation
+1. Clone repository
+2. Navigate to `src` folder
+3. Build solution using `dotnet build` or Visual Studio
+4. Navigate to `src\l3\CommandLine\CommandLine.Bundle`
+5. Publish bundle to preferrable ouptut directory (ex. `dotnet publish -c Release -o ..\..\..\..\build\cli-bundle`)
+6. Navigate to target folder with the bundle
+7. run `flow-bundle` to add folder with bundle to path and set appsettings.json as a global config file for all flow apps

+Now you can use all CLI tools in any folder.

 ## Configuration
 CLI tools uses [.NET Configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) with [json](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers#json-configuration-provider) and [Environment Variables](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers#environment-variable-configuration-provider) providers available.
 You can write settings to _appsettings.json_ file in the working directory, specify a separate file location in `FLOW_CONFIG_FILE` environment variable or set environment variables to override anyting what's already in settings file.